 1 Scope

-The scope of this Recommendation is related to RTCP handling by H.248 Media Gateways (MG) [ITU-T H.248.1].
-The required MG behaviour is fairly clear for the very majority of use cases.
-However, there are some scenarios which benefit from or even require explicit signalling indication for as an unambiguous control of MG RTCP (but also RTP) traffic handling behaviour.
+The scope of this Recommendation is related to RTP Control Protocol (RTCP) handling by H.248 Media Gateways (MG) [ITU-T H.248.1].
+The required MG behaviour is fairly clear for the majority of use cases.
+However, there are some scenarios which benefit from or even require explicit signalling indication for an unambiguous control of MG RTCP (but also RTP) traffic handling behaviour.

 This Recommendation covers